Updated: Jan. 26th, 2025

 The Problem with Drastic Diets for Rapid Weight Loss

-Rapid weight loss, if not done in a healthy way, can also lead to other health concerns, as adapting to the sudden changes puts a great deal of stress on your heart and the rest of your body.
+Rapid weight loss, if not approached in a healthy way, can also lead to other health concerns, as adapting to the sudden changes puts a great deal of stress on your heart and the rest of your body.

 If you’re going to lose weight in a healthy and sustainable way, it’s important to work with your body, helping it to adapt to changes so that you can thrive.